A Quick Checklist for Success

-You’ve just spent months navigating the formalities of incorporating a new consortium and all the associated legalities and growing pains that will allow you to work with industry peers.
+You’ve just spent months navigating the formalities of incorporating a new professional association or consortium and all the associated legalities and growing pains that will allow you to work with industry peers.
+Congratulations!

 Now it’s time to begin the real work of identifying annual goals and objectives.
 Your chances for success will be much higher if you build a strong foundation.
-Here is a handy checklist you should have before you begin to operate.
-Most of this checklist is also relevant for other associations seeking a blueprint for operational success.
+Here is a handy checklist you should consider before you begin to operate.
+Most of this checklist is also relevant for other member-based organizations seeking a blueprint for operational success.

 For the Organization as a Whole

 ✓ RoP or Rules of Procedure.
-This document describes how your organization, as well as working groups and committees, is formed, how you will conduct business, and, if appropriate, how you will determine when the consortium’s work is complete.
+This document describes guidelines and decisions-making processes of the organization, as well as working groups and committees.
+It should include how you will conduct business, and, if appropriate, how you will determine when the consortium’s work is meeting goals.

 ✓ Standards Development Process.
 This document describes the standards development lifecycle – from initial proposals to final standards and beyond, including requirements, drafting, review cycles, approval levels, comment resolutions, maintenance, and errata.